AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics-edge.md

 ### Analytics Edge Event details view

-For an Edge request or an track event, the detailed view contains the following parts:
+For an Edge request event or an Analytics track event, the detailed view contains the following parts:

 * Event Details - An originating SDK edge request event.